Yes you can. Bottles and cans are a great way to stash some extra cash in Michigan, but you can also put them to good causes.

 Founded in 2017 with the goal of fostering and adopting out male pit bulls, Mosh Pit Rescue’s mission has expanded to include all kinds of dogs, kittens, cats, and even a domestic bunny found under a dumpster — but they’ll always be pit bull advocates.

 They have drop off locations in Plainfield Township across from Meijer, Cedar Springs, Alger Heights, and Ada, and depending on volunteer availability can sometimes pick up too.
-PM organizers through Mosh Pit Rescue’s Facebook page to coordinate donation drop off/pick up.
+Message organizers through Mosh Pit Rescue’s Facebook page to coordinate donation drop off/pick up.

 121 South Holmes Street